What is inclusion?

-Disabled people are under-represented in every area of the heritage sector, including people who are learning disabled, people with physical or sensory disabilities or those living with dementia or using mental health services.
+Disabled people are under-served in every area of the heritage sector, including people who are learning disabled, people with physical or sensory disabilities or those living with dementia or using mental health services.

 We are working in partnership with disabled people to change this unfair situation.

-Over the past 25 years we've invested over £5million across the UK in sharing stories of LGBT+ ((lesbian, gay, bisexual, trans and others) heritage, creativity, activism and much more.
+Over the past 25 years we've invested over £5million across the UK in sharing stories of LGBTQ+ (lesbian, gay, bisexual, transgender, queer and other identities) heritage, creativity, activism and much more.